Sleep tips for children

 - Make sure the bedroom is suitable for sleep: Ensure the bedroom is dark and quiet.
 If your child is anxious or afraid at night, use a night light.

 - Avoid stimulants: Make sure your child avoids tea, coffee, chocolate and sports drinks, especially in the afternoon.

-- Turn off technology: Turning off computers, tablets and television 1 hour before bedtime should help your child sleep better.
+- Turn off technology: Try turning off computers, tablets and television one hour before bedtime to help your child sleep better.

 Signs of sleep problems